agent-mitra/virtual-avatar-generation/README.md

 ## © License

-This repo is licensed under the MIT License.
-The SMPL model is under a different license so please follow that.
+This repo is for research purposes only, NOT commercial.
+If you want to use this commercially, please contact the author for a separate license.

 ## 📱 Community